How to Visit Rio Lagartos Yucatan Mexico in 2025

 Where is Rio Lagartos Mexico?

-Rio Lagartos Map
+Is Rio Lagartos Worth Visiting?

-What can you see at Rio Lagartos?
+What Can You See at Rio Lagartos?

 Your Rio Lagartos boat tour brings you right up to mangroves and the flamingos, pelicans, and cranes that inhabit them.
-You’ll also see crocodiles and other wildlife that inhabit the reserve.

-There’s also many crocodiles in the reserve that you can see up close–at your own risk!
 Those who hang around Cancunita Beach during sunset and evening may even spot massive sea turtles as well.

 How to Get to Rio Lagartos